oliviergimenez/tidyverse-tips/index.md

 This trick also works for years `count(year = 10 * (year %/% 10))`, think of decades for example, hence the 'decade trick'.

-You may tuned a bit the output by changing the name of the `n` column:
+You may tune a bit the output by changing the name of the `n` column:

 ```r
 starwars %>%